austinrovge/austinrovge.com/README.md

-# Website
+# website-js
 This is a redesign of my personal site that serves as a way for me to learn ReactJS.

-SASS and ReactJS must be compiled before the web page can be accessed.

 ### Installation
 #### Downloading and compiling the code
-The SASS and ReactJS code must be compiled as browsers can't read the raw code.
+The SASS and ReactJS code must first be compiled prior to starting a server

 ``` bash
 $ git clone https://github.com/austinrovge/website.git